-The thermal stress evolution model in FLOW-3D extends the range of casting processes that can be modeled.
+The thermal stress evolution (TSE) model in FLOW-3D extends the range of casting processes that can be modeled.
 The FSI/TSE model describes fully-coupled interactions between fluid and solid using a finite element approach to model stresses and deformations in solid and solidified components in response to pressure forces from the surrounding fluid, thermal gradients, and specified constraints.

 Thermal stresses develop during the solidification process which are caused by non-uniform cooling.
 These stresses are influenced by shrinkage at mold walls and irregularities in the casting’s shape.

-The image on the left shows the Von Mises stresses in the solidified aluminum V6 engine block.
-The block is composed of Aluminum A380 alloy that was cast within a steel die.
+The simulation above shows the Von Mises stresses in a solidified aluminum V6 engine block.
+The block is composed of an Aluminum A380 alloy that was cast within a steel die.
 The pour temperature of the aluminum was 527°C and the initial die temperature was 125°C. The part was cooled within the die for 60s, after which the die was opened and the part continued to cool for 9 minutes in ambient conditions (125°C), totaling 10 minutes of simulation time.
-The von Mises stress shown here is a measure of the magnitude of shear stresses within the part, thus showing regions where tearing is most like to occur.
+The von Mises stress shown is a measure of the magnitude of shear stresses within the part, thus showing regions where tearing is most like to occur.
 Stresses can be simultaneously computed in the mold and in the solidifying metal.
 Meshing can be done automatically using FLOW-3D‘s structured mesh as the initial template.
 Users can control the local resolution of the mesh by creating nested or linked mesh blocks, and with V11.0’s new conforming mesh feature.
 Alternatively, users have the option of importing Finite Element meshes from third-party mesh generation software in Exodus-II format.